-The number of weeks between date1 and date2.
-The function calculates the Returns difference by subtracting the week number of date1 from the week number of date2.
-For example, if date1 is 1/3/08 (week 1 of the year), and date2 is 1/7/08 askByDate data field and each value in the shipByDate data field:
+- Returns The number of weeks between date1 and date2.
+The function calculates the difference by subtracting the week number of date1 from the week number of date2.
+For example, if date1 is 1/3/08 (week 1 of the year), and date2 is 1/7/08 (week 2 of the year), DIFF_WEEK() returns 1. - Example The following example calculates the number of weeks between each value in the askByDate data field and each value in the shipByDate data field: